 Spurred on by this backing, the band latched onto the momentum and returned to the studio in early 2018 to start work on 'Vol. 2'.
 Benefitting from continued guidance from Warren Records, the band opted to take a DIY approach to its release, learning a great deal in the process and forging relationships with industry professionals.
 The four-track EP was released in July 2018 and supported with a ten date UK tour.
 The year also saw the band performing at Nottingham's Dot to Dot festival, opening for Black Honey, and joining Zal Cleminson of The Sensational Alex Harvey Band on tour in both Hull and Newcastle.

 The instrumentals bite - look no further than 'Queen Bee' to see the way Let Man Loose take command over dissonance - riffs leap from attacking drum beats, culminating in a scream of feedback.
-'Fun House Mirror' teeters on the brink of punk, with its taunting refrains and nightmarish guitar sections / Backstreet Mafia
+'Fun House Mirror' teeters on the brink of punk, with its taunting refrains and nightmarish guitar sections / Backseat Mafia on 'Vol. 2'

 Contacts formed in the run up to the EP's release allowed the band to make use of the PRS Foundation Open Fund - working with multi-award winning producer Andy Seward on a demo for 'Two Way Glass' - courtesy of Yorkshire-based not-for-profit organisation Higher Rhythm.
 The band then returned to long-term producer Mikey Scott of Hull's Studio94 to record the single proper at the start of 2019.